Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 5 – as of September 2025Direct, private connections are available to AWS, Azure, and IBM Cloud.
+Direct Cloud On-RampsOver 5 – as of December 2025Includes AWS, Microsoft Azure, and IBM Cloud.

-Disaster RiskHigh (93.22) – as of September 2025Primarily driven by earthquake and volcanic risk; facilities are engineered accordingly.
+Disaster RiskHigh (93.22) – as of December 2025Seismic activity and wildfires are primary hazards.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market has over 5 dedicated cloud on-ramps connecting to 12 regions, as of September 2025.
-Direct, private access is available to major hyperscalers including AWS, Microsoft Azure, and IBM Cloud, which is critical for hybrid cloud deployments.
+Direct Cloud On-Ramps: Over 5, enabling access to 12 cloud regions as of December 2025.
+Local facilities provide direct, private access to AWS, Microsoft Azure, and IBM Cloud, ensuring low-latency connections for hybrid cloud environments.

 Power Analysis